Spantech are well known for specialised Explosive Ordnance Storage Solutions

 Spantech has three standard ESH designs:

-All feature the Spantech 300 Series steel panel lining all internal surfaces of an earth-covered reinforced concrete structure.
-The numerator in the name describes the nominal internal width of the building.
+The numerator in the name is the nominal maximum internal width of the building.

-The 13 and 23m feature an internal arch rising from floor level.
+The 13m ESH and 23m ESH feature an internal arch rising from floor level.
 The arch is a continuous segment of a circle.
 These buildings have been widely used by the Australian Department of Defence since 1991.

 Each ESH is designed to meet different storage requirements: